Do you want to search for similar photos across the web?

 Search engines that offer reverse image search capability include Google Images, Microsoft Bing Image Search, Yahoo Images, TinEye, and Yandex.
-Also, Plaghunter, rated as one of the Best CMS Tools in 2019 by G2, is a reverse image search that scans where your pictures are being used online.
 Studies show conducting a reverse image search helps people to Include descriptive, succinct image alt text when photos are added to web pages.

 In this article, we’ll cover what a reverse image search is, why you need them, the benefits, and how to do them on your mobile device.

 What is reverse image search?

 Reverse image search (RIS) is a search engine technique that uses a sample image file as input query to retrieve related or similar images to the sample image and return image search results.
 It is an advanced option to search images without using keywords.
 It allows you to upload an image or provide its URL to search for similar images.